 - Heat Pump.
 Where not prohibited by climate zone issues, a heat pump should be used as the primary heating system.
 Other sources, such as natural gas, should only be used as back-up systems, for the most extreme weather.
 Ground source heat pumps, in-floor radiant systems, and ductless heat pumps are preferred.
 Heat with heat, cool with air.

 - Solar Hot Water, or Heat Pump Water Heater.
 Where appropriate by climate zone, solar hot water heating, and heat pump water heating should be used.
 Water storage tanks should be inside the building envelope, unless the home is in a hot climate.
-Heat pump water heaters are preferred inside the envelope in hot climates.
+Heat Pump Water Heaters are preferred “outside” the envelope in hot climates, not “inside”.

 - Efficient Appliances.
 Appliances should each be the lowest energy-use of any in their respective categories.

 - Efficient Lighting.
 Most residential lighting should use standard type “A” sockets.
-CFLs can be used for most applications, high-use locations should use LEDs.
+LEDs should be used for all but specialty lighting applications such as oven lights.
 Lighting should be focused on surfaces.
 Excessive use of redundant lighting systems should be avoided.

 - Alternative Energy.
 PV system size should match intended annual loads.
 Local climate conditions and shading will be a primary determinate.
 Powering your electric car with your house is feasible in most climate zones, and should be considered for the greatest long-term financial benefit.